isomerpages/moe-bukitviewsec/_our-curriculum/Curricular/English.md

 </tr>
 </tbody>
 </table>
+<h4>Vision</h4>
+<p>We nurture students to be proficient in the English Language, who can
+wield it effectively to achieve desired outcome.</p>
+<h4>Mission</h4>
+<p>To provide the opportunity and platform to nurture empathetic communicators,
+discerning readers and creative enquirer.</p>
 <h4>Curriculum</h4>
 <p>A good command of English is vital in this shrinking interconnected global
 village.
 The English curriculum recognises and leverages on the usefulness